Targets and Achievements

 The Eco First Promotion Council is an organization established in December 2009 to reinforce coordination among environment-related governmental bodies and EcoFirst Program member companies, increase awareness of the program and further enhance initiatives to address environmental issues.

 Since the council’s establishment, Lion has actively participated as a core member, serving as the chair company from fiscal 2012 to 2013 (Chairman: Lion President Itsuo Hama, current Lion Chairman).
-Lion currently serves as the vice-chair company.
+Lion is currently involved with council operations as the managing company.

 If you can't view the PDF,